zeyaadplaysgames/goofy-stuff/README.md

 - made a cool calculator that does basic conversion of units, allows you to freely run your own operations and run basic trigonometric calculations :D
 - i did this mostly to automate doing homework lol
-- will be less updates as im back to school hope someone can find these scripts useful :)
+- will be less updates as im back to school

+#### 22/10/2024 8:19 PM
+- added a feature to the keylogger that uses HTTP requests to send keylogs to a web server (very cool)
+- might continue adding features to it

+hope someone can find these scripts useful :)

 P.S.
 I am not responsible for any legal trouble caused by you hacking or abusing these scripts.